asiellb/mariadb-clustercheck/README.md

-## Percona Clustercheck ##
+## Mariadb Galera Clustercheck ##

-Script to make a proxy (ie HAProxy) capable of monitoring Percona XtraDB Cluster nodes properly.
+Script to make a proxy (ie HAProxy) capable of monitoring Mariadb Galera Cluster nodes properly.

 ## Usage ##
 Below is a sample configuration for HAProxy on the client.
-The point of this is that the application will be able to connect to localhost port 3307, so although we are using Percona XtraDB Cluster with several nodes, the application will see this as a single MySQL server running on localhost.
+The point of this is that the application will be able to connect to localhost port 3307, so although we are using Mariadb Galera Cluster with several nodes, the application will see this as a single MySQL server running on localhost.

 `/etc/haproxy/haproxy.cfg`